osu-cass/OrcasAnalysis/README.md

 `python sentiment.py -l PATH_TO_LEXICON_SOURCE -d PATH_TO_DATA_SOURCE -f PATH_TO_OUTPUT_FILE`

 ### Example:
-`python sentiment.py -l lexicon.xlsx -d data.xlsx -f output.csv`
+`python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx -f output.csv`

 ### If the output flag is not specified the program will default to put the results into a file named results.csv

 ### Example:
-`python sentiment.py -l lexicon.xlsx -d data.xlsx`
+`python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx`

 ### There is an optional parameter that prints out the row of headers for each column.
 For this flag to be set all that is needed is just to put -H in the command line

 ### Example with header
-`python sentiment.py -l lexicon.xlsx -d data.xlsx -f output.csv -H`
+`python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx -f output.csv -H`

 ## List of Features